Academic Dishonesty: Academic dishonesty is claiming the work of others as your own. Examples

 - identifying the sources of all material you borrow—exact wording, paraphrases, ideas, arguments, and facts.

-decide the academic consequence: the Conservatory recommends a failing grade on the paper and in the class.
+will decide the academic consequence: the Conservatory recommends a failing grade on the paper and

-Every suspected case of plagiarism is reported to the Dean or Assistant Dean of Students.
+Every suspected case of plagiarism is reported to the Dean or Senior Associate Dean of Students.
 The Dean or Senior Associate Dean will make a decision about disciplinary consequences.
 In addition, the Dean or Associate Dean may